-The Salford CCG Quality Improvement Fellowship Programme 2021 offers six opportunities for Health and Social Care staff currently employed in Primary Care, Community or Public Health services in Salford to receive funded time, training and support to develop their skills in Quality Improvement and effectively test and deliver change in their service or organisation.
+The Salford CCG Quality Improvement Fellowship Programme 2022-23 offers six opportunities for Health and Social Care staff currently employed in Salford within Primary Care, Social Care, Community or Public Health services to receive funded time, training and support to develop their skills in Quality Improvement and effectively test and deliver change in their service or organisation.

 What is Quality Improvement?

 Quality improvement (QI) aims to make a difference to patients and staff by improving the safety, effectiveness, and experience of care through:

 - Using understanding of our complex healthcare environment

 - Designing, testing, and implementing changes using real time measurement for improvement